Explore Jobs

 Average Salary: $40,529

-Below is a full table of the average pay for various security officer that pay the most followed by a more detailed explanation of our methodology.
+Below is a comprehensive table displaying the average salaries for various types of security officers, followed by an explanation of our methodology.

 Highest-Paying Types Of Security Officers